Posts Tagged ‘Laser burns’

 – While driving home after the treatment, aim the air conditioner toward the treated area if possible.

-– When you get home soak a washcloth in a bowl of ice water, ring out the excess water and apply the cold wash cloth to the treated area.
+– Soak a washcloth or gauze in a bowl of ice water, ring out the excess water and apply the to the treated area.
 Switch out the cold cloths every couple minuets.
-When you feel the wash cloth become warm, it is the time to switch it out.
+When you feel gauze or cloth become warm, it is the time to switch it out.

 – Do not apply ice directly to the skin, and do not leave cold packs on the skin for an extended period of time.
 On for ten minuets, off for ten minuets.

-– Only apply occlusive ointments such as aquaphor or vas aline if instructed, as it can trap in the heat.
+– Apply occlusive ointments such as aquaphor or vasoline if instructed, as it can trap in the heat.
 After the skin has had time to cool, and the skin begins to heal you may then be instructed to use an ointment to protect the skin.
-If you have had an ablative laser you will need an occlusive ointment.
+If the skin has been ablated or is “raw” you may be instructed to use an occlusive ointment immediately and apply cold packs over occlusive sheet or ointment.

 – Do not open or pop blisters.
 Opening the blisters will make the area more vulnerable to infection

-– You may be instructed to apply a topical hydrocortisone cream and/or antibiotic cream to the burn.
+– You may be instructed to apply antibiotic cream or ointment to the burn.

 – Watch the skin for signs of infection

 After the burns have healed:

 Once the burns have healed, the concern becomes how to treat and prevent scars.
 The most important thing you can do is protect the area from further injury, this includes avoiding sun exposure.
 Be sure to use a Physical SPF 35 or higher with Zinc Oxide.
-You can also prevent and treat hyper pigmentation ( dark skin discoloration) by using a 4% Hydroquinone cream and Tretinoin (Retin-A).
+You may be instructed to use a4% Hydroquinone cream and Tretinoin (Retin-A) to reduce risk of or even treat hyper pigmentation ( dark skin discoloration).
 Topical Serums that contain Vitamin – C , and products with growth factors can aid in collagen production, improve skin healing and reduce inflammation.
-If the burn marks are old you may need something like a medium depth chemical peel, to treat the scars.
+If the burn marks are old and have not responded to topical skin care, you may need something like a medium depth chemical peel, to treat the scars.